hemingchen/RoboND-Inference/README.md

 ### Discussion
 GoogLeNet in general has better accuracy than AlexNet in both assignments.
 It however requires more computing power and longer time to train.
 While running in real-time environment, it takes a bit longer time run the model to classify an image than AlexNet, due to the more complex network structure.
 But that time should be improved using Jetson TX2.

-Stochastic optimizer is the go-to optimizer I use, and it appears good enough in handling large data set and being able to sufficiently optimize the model.
+Stochastic optimizer is the go-to optimizer I use, and it appears good enough in handling large data set and being able to sufficiently optimize the model with fewer epochs.

 ### Conclusion / Future work
 The trained GoogLeNet worked fairly well in classifying US dollar bills.
 With more enhancements, it can potentially replace the existing machines in many scenarios.
-However, for banks or other organizations that requires authentication validation, more work needs to be done to this model.
+However, for banks or other organizations that requires banknote authentication, more work needs to be done.
 For example, a high resolution image may be required to identify counterfeit bills.
-Also, some special light condition may also be needed to reflect water marks or other special security features on the bill.
+Also, some special lighting may also be needed to reflect water marks or other special security features on the bill.
+These factors will result in bigger models and longer inference time while running in real-time environment.